-APC senator blasts federal government over ‘no work, no pay’ rule
+APC Senator Blasts Federal Government Over ‘No Work, No Pay’ Rule

 The development was made public by Chris Ngige, minister of labour and employment, in a chat with State House correspondents, at the end of the weekly Federal Executive Council meeting.

-Meanwhile, NAIJ.com had reported that the Nigeria Labour Congress (NLC) explained that all its state branches where salary liabilities of up to three months exist, will enforce ‘no pay, no work’ policy.
+Meanwhile, Onlinenigeria.com had reported that the Nigeria Labour Congress (NLC) explained that all its state branches where salary liabilities of up to three months exist, will enforce ‘no pay, no work’ policy.

 About Article Author